All Episodes

 By the way, David Koch was not a Trump supporter.

-Oh, guess it was a horrible person to do that, right?
+Guess he was a horrible person to do that, right?

-Yesterday, David Koch, the zillionaire of the zillionaire Koch brothers died of prostate cancer.
+Yesterday, David Koch, the zillionaire of the Zillionaire Koch brothers, died of prostate cancer.

 I know these may seem like harsh words, harsh jokes.